Ukrainian soldiers rescued after hiding in Russian-occupied hospital for three years

 “Later it turned out that, along with their twin brother, three other soldiers of the National Guard of Ukraine, who had been forced to stay there for more than three years, were in the hospital.”

-He did not disclose the location of the hospital or the identity of the soldiers, for safety reasons.
+For safety reasons, he did not disclose the location of the hospital or the identity of the soldiers.

 The operation was divided into several stages and was carried out by the navy’s Angels special forces unit, which Mr Neizhpapa says has rescued 88 people from Russian territory since its creation.